Photo By D J Norton

 Longbridge East

 In this picture we are looking back to the station that is in the picture above.
 Longbridge East Box can be seen near the road bridge.
-Surprisingly, it survives to this day as can be seen from picture from April 2006.
+Surprisingly, it survived until September 2011 when the redevelopment of Longbridge saw the structure lost forever.
+Here is a picture from April 2006.

 Halesowen Junction - 12/3/62